-High school applicants only: Submit international high school transcript and proof of graduation, including certified translation in English, where applicable.
-Scanned copies are acceptable before the start of the term.
+International high school transcript and proof of graduation, including certified translation in English, where applicable.
+Scanned copies are acceptable before the term start.

-Post-secondary applicants only: Submit post-secondary transcripts, including certified translation in English, where applicable.
-Scanned copies can be accepted at the time of application.
+Post-secondary transcripts, including a certified translation in English, when applicable.
+Scanned copies are acceptable before the term start.

-Submit a Letter of Permission from your home institution.
-This letter must indicate the program that you are permitted to take at CapU and the term in which the program may be taken.
+- Letter of Permission from your home institution.
+This letter must indicate the program you are permitted to take at CapU and the term in which the program may be taken.